zephyrproject-rtos/zephyr/boards/arm/mimxrt1170_evk/doc/index.rst

 Connections and I/Os
 ====================

-The MIMXRT1170 SoC has four pairs of pinmux/gpio controllers.
+The MIMXRT1170 SoC has six pairs of pinmux/gpio controllers.

 +---------------+-----------------+---------------------------+
 | Name          | Function        | Usage                     |